Nesdood007/kde-plasma-ringtones/README.md

 - `d` - Downpress of a key
 - `r` - Release of a key

 The idea here is to provide a small variety of sounds such that any key can be pressed consecituvely and not have the same sound.
 For example, if I pressed a normal key, say the letter A, and then hit the letter S key, the sounds played could be n1.wav and then n2.wav, so that you hear a similar bit not quite the same sound.
 Now, if the user decided to press the Control key, they would normally hold it down before pressing any other key, so I split the sounds up into a downpress sound that would be played when the user hit the key initially, and then another sound that would be played when the user would release the key.
-Lastly, I provided a sound for the space bar, since it had a distinct sound on my keyboard.
+Lastly, I provided sounds for the space bar abd the backspace keys, since they have distinct sounds on the keyboard.

 ## Looping